Money dance: Mexico

 Relatives take turns dancing up to the bride and groom and pinning money on their clothes, which allows the couple to spend a few moments with each of their guests.
 After the money dance, the groom is ridiculed by his friends, tossed in the air while being covered with the veil, and given an apron and broom.

 United States and Canada

 In United States and Canada (including Puerto Rico), the practice of a money dance varies by geographic region and ethnic background of the families involved.
 It typically involves guests giving small sums of cash to the bride or pinning cash to her gown or veil.
+Alternatively, guests would line up to pay to kiss the bride, however this tradition has fallen out of practice in recent years.
 Sometimes the money is placed in an apron or pouch held by the maid of honor or a female relative, and the best man gives shots of whiskey to participants before the dance.

 Some consider this a way for the bride and groom to have face time with their guests and to wish them luck.
 Any guest has the opportunity to dance with the bride or groom for 30–60 seconds.
 Sometimes couples keep the money outright, while some may save it for their firstborn child.